What is Jigsaw PSHE?

 In November 2018, Longmoor Primary School took part in the National Anti-Bullying week, this year the theme of the campaign was called 'Choose Respect'.
 To kick start the week there was an Anti-Bullying assembly for the whole school to introduce the theme.
 During the week, the children completed a range of Anti-Bullying activities, some of which were completed with parents in our parent open mornings.

 At Longmoor we encourage all our children to adopt healthy lifestyles.
 We deliver 2 hours physical activity each week.
-Alongside this we encourage all children to drink water in class, have a good breakfast every day, give free fruit to all infant children and offer a healthy hot lunch prepared in our own kitchen.
+Alongside this we encourage all children to drink water in class, have a good breakfast every day, give free fruit to all children and offer a healthy hot lunch prepared in our own kitchen.
+We also have active breaks during afternoons.

 We work closely with a variety of agencies to deliver health messages as part of our curriculum.